 Description: The vastly growing number of sequenced genomes allows us to perform a new type of biological research.
 Using a comparative approach these genomes provide us with new insights on how biological information is encoded on the molecular level and how this information changes over evolutionary time.
-The first step, however, of any genome based study is to retrieve genomes and their annotation from databases.
-To automate the retrieval process of this information on a meta-genomic scale, the biomartr package provides interface functions for genomic sequence retrieval and functional annotation retrieval.
+The first step, however, of any genome-based study is to retrieve genomes and their annotation from databases.
+To automate the retrieval process of this information on a meta-genomic scale, the biomartr package provides interface functions for genomic sequence retrieval and functional annotation retrieval for thousands of species.
 The major aim of biomartr is to facilitate computational reproducibility and large-scale handling of genomic data for (meta-)genomic analyses.
 In addition, biomartr aims to address the genome version crisis.
 With biomartr users can now control and be informed about the genome versions they retrieve automatically.
-Many large scale genomics studies lack this information and thus, reproducibility and data interpretation become nearly impossible when documentation of genome version information gets neglected.
+Many large scale genomics studies lack this information and thus, reproducibility and data interpretation becomes nearly impossible when documentation of genome version information gets neglected.
 In particular, biomartr automates genome, proteome, CDS, RNA, Repeats, GFF/GTF (annotation), genome assembly quality, and metagenome project data retrieval from the major biological databases and performs quality checks of the underlying genome assemblies.

 Description: Developed by Benjamin Buchfink, DIAMOND2 is an ultra-fast sequence aligner for protein and translated DNA searches, designed for high performance analysis of big sequence data.
 The key features are: